jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 These are known as **primitive data types,** which are the basic building blocks of data in JavaScript.
 Later we'll also look at complex data types.

 If you did the exercises for the previous chapter, you've already seen the 3 types in action.
-Now I'll explain them in greater detail.

-If you didn't, go do them now and then come back here.
+If you didn't, go do them now so you'll understand this section better.

-### Numbers and arithmetic
+### Numbers

 Unlike other languages, JavaScript uses one **Number** type for both integers and floating-point numbers.[^1]